nikolalazovski/currency_convertor/README.md

-# Currency Exchange Rate Service
+# Currency Convertor Service

 This project is an implemntation of a currency converter service.

-## REST API Definitions
+## REST API Definition

 There are two REST endpoints that the service exposes: